LBC-LNBio/SMC-Benchmarking/README.md

 - [pybel](https://pypi.org/project/pybel/) (v0.15.5): a pure Python package for parsing and handling biological encoded in Biological Expression Language.
 A lightweight wrapper around openbabel module, that provides a more convenient and Pythonic ways to access the Open Babel toolkit.

-- [GHECOM](https://pdbj.org/ghecom/) (21/07/2020): a software for finding multi-scale pockets on protein surfaces using mathematical morphology.ghec
+- [GHECOM](https://pdbj.org/ghecom/) (21/07/2020): a software for finding multi-scale pockets on protein surfaces using mathematical morphology.

 To install Python 3, Open Babel and PyBEL, run: